ericagr09/SICB-2025/README.md

 # SICB-2025
-All data prep, analyses, and statistics for the annual SICB meeting in January 2026.
+All data prep, analyses, and figures for the annual SICB meeting in January 2026.

 Project title: Environmental effects on corticosterone in nestling tree swallows (Tachycineta bicolor)